 So what does real hunger, unclouded by the ups and downs of diets and overeating, really look like?

 - You can skip true hunger (for a little while).

 1. True body hunger is clear as day.
-If you have ever wondered if you are hungry, you’re not.
+If you’ve ever wondered if you’re hungry, you’re not.
 While hunger will ebb and flow, it will always return.
 You don’t have to fear missing it any more than you worry about missing the latest headline on a celebrity break up.
 It will be back, I promise.

 2. True body hunger is not so uncomfortable that it must be relieved immediately.
 When left on its own, without fearful thinking and anxiety, it does not have to be solved right this second.

 While hunger signals will vary from person to person, you can expect to feel some emptiness accompanied by a warm sensation just below your breastbone.
 Some may experience a growl, a dip in energy, or a lack of focus.
 Some may not.

 Your best bet is to be aware while refraining from judgment.
 Try not to call it “bad” or threaten that you are “starving.”
 We both know that’s probably not true.

 If hunger feels scary and overwhelming, examine what you are saying to yourself about it.
 Speak encouragement and reassurance as you become more and more comfortable with its sensations.